Mobile phone, tablet & laptop insurance

 If you already have contents insurance, adding your portable

-electronic devices to your existing insurance can be a
+electronic devices to your existing policy can be a cost-effective

-cost-effective option.
-Ask your provider what cover they provide
+option.
+Ask your provider what cover they provide for an extra

 Ask for specific mobile phone or device cover because most